 Valuation Date Each Business Day, other than days (as determined by the Board or the Management Company at their discretion) on which any market(s) representing a meaningful portion of the Fund's portfolio is closed.
 For the purpose of this paragraph, the market to be considered is the market where the relevant instrument is traded.
 (A list of such dates is available on capitalgroup.com/international)

 Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of financial derivative instruments is the commitment approach in accordance with the CSSF Circular 11/512.

-Hedged Equivalent Classes the currency referred to in the relevant the percentage exposure in the currence asonable margin of tolerance, the main currency exposure of the Fund back into Class's designation.
-It is expected that the resulting effective hedge ratio (i.e. y of the hedged share class) will typically be in the range of 80% to 100%.
-The uses can be found online on the Management Company's webpage at
+Hedged Equivalent Classes the currency referred to in the relevan the percentage exposure in the currer easonable margin of tolerance, the main currency exposure of the Fund back into t Class's designation.
+It is expected that the resulting effective hedge ratio (i.e. icy of the hedged share class) will typically be in the range of 80% to 100%.
+The asses can be found online on the Management Company's webpage at

-Cut-Off Time 1:00pm Luxembourg time on every Valuat ion Date
+Cut-Off Time 1:00pm Luxembourg time on every Valuation Date

 Fiscal year-end 31 December in each year

-Fees and charges 1 Until 31 December 2024:
+Fees and charges Until 31 December 2024:

-Fund Administration Fee 2 0.15% maximum
+Fund Administration Fee 0.15% maximum

-Depositary and Custody Fees 3 0.05% maximum
+Depositary and Custody Fees 0.05% maximum

+From 1 January 2025

 From 1 January 2025:

-Annual Administration Charge 4 0.25% maximum